bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Why Sleep Biorhythm Matters

 Disruptions to your sleep biorhythm can lead to a host of problems, including insomnia, fatigue, mood disorders, and even chronic diseases like diabetes and heart disease.
-Understanding and respecting your natural rhythms is crucial for optimal health and balance in daily life.
+Understanding and respecting your natural rhythms is crucial for optimal health and balance in your daily life.

 Factors That Influence Your Sleep Biorhythm